cloned2k16/FlatEarth/README.md

 others evidences looks like pointing to Earth being a Sphere ..
 ( that's just your immagination, and years of lies you were told that let you **BELIEVE** so )

-fact is your universe is completely based on assumptions we are on a Blue Ball
+fact is, your universe is completely based on flawed assumptions like we are on a Blue Ball
-of about 6379 Km Radius since long long time ago .. while this was made in turn on other assumptions .. so mathematically reduces all to Bullshit once proved the curvature doesn't exist ..
+of about 6379 Km Radius since long long time ago ..
+while this was made in turn on other assumptions .. so mathematically reduces all to Bullshit once proved the curvature doesn't exist ..
 ( coherent assumption would be , is **FLAT** )